Has San Francisco SOULed Out?: Who really is to blame for SF’s Cultural Shift pt 1

 Who is to blame?

-You may have heard the rumors that San Francisco’s soul has taken a sabbatical in Oakland, but is her absence really due to the reasons you think?
-Yes, Google and Twitter may pay these well-fed working stiffs enough to afford a significant chunk of their income towards market rate rents, but are they the root of the issue or also victims like us?
-Mass media is quick to cover Google bus protests, while economic theories tells an opposing story.
-What most people don’t realize is that it is the residents and policymakers of SF who support legacy zoning restrictions, block new construction and eviction of residents that may in fact be slowly smothering the city’s soul.
-Who are these people to blame?
+What most people fail to realize is that it is the residents and policymakers of SF who support legacy zoning restrictions, block new construction and eviction of residents that may in fact be slowly smothering the city’s soul.
+Who are these people who aren’t voting?
 We are.
+Our voter turn out in the last mayoral election was laughable.
 We have become our own worst enemy, and we don’t even know it.

 A Neighborhood without Neighbors